eakwarren/KeyswitchCreator/README.md

 <img width="961" height="360" alt="assign" src="https://github.com/user-attachments/assets/f2c491e9-957b-49e6-8fea-5c49631205e2" />

 #### Staff List
 The column on the left lists all the staves in the score.
-Click a staff to activate it and then select a Keyswitch Set button for that staff.
+Click a staff to activate it and then select a Keyswitch Set button to assign the set to the staff.

 Cmd/Ctrl+A will select all staves.
 Shift+click will select a range of staves, while Cmd/Ctrl+click will multi-select staves.
 Shift+up/down arrows are additional shortcuts to quickly select a range of staves.